Digivigil/Balek/PAC.md

 # Pre Alpha Conditions
 Pre-Alpha Balek should be prepared for distribution and consumption by developers
-- [ ] Finish adding things to this list
+- [ ] Finished modifying this list
 ## Documentation
 - [ ] Write the Developer Documentation
 - [ ] Write the User Documentation